slimenmohamed/microservices-architecture/CONTRIBUTING.md

 ## 🔎 Observability & Limits

-- Correlation IDs: pass `X-Correlation-Id` header; gateway forwards to services and logs.
+- Correlation IDs: pass `X-Correlation-ID` header; gateway forwards to services and logs.
 Use `make logs`, `make logs-gw`.
 - Rate limiting: ~10 req/s per IP with burst 20 at the gateway.
 Excess requests can receive HTTP 429.

 ### Logs